MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

 Azure Data Explorer is a fast and scalable data exploration service for log and telemetry data.
 It offers continuous ingestion (data loading) from blobs written to blob containers.

 In this article, you learn how to ingest blobs from your storage account into Azure Data Explorer using an Event Grid data connection.
-You'll create an Event Grid data connection that set an [Azure Event Grid](/azure/event-grid/overview) subscription that route events from your storage account to Azure Data Explorer via an Azure Event Hub.
+You'll create an Event Grid data connection that set an [Azure Event Grid](/azure/event-grid/overview) subscription.
+The Event Grid subscription routes events from your storage account to Azure Data Explorer via an Azure Event Hub.
 Then you'll see an example of the data flow throughout the system.

 ## Prerequisites